It's Saturday o'clock

 - Exorcist Head: The Bow, not wearing a costume, quickly spins her head to numerous degrees in "Harveyween".

 - Eye Am Watching You: Audrey does this to a cloud shaped like Zoe in "The Future is Frufru".

 - Eyedscreen: Parodied in "I Wanna Crush Your Hand" when Audrey does this and the camera zooms out to show she was using her arms.

 - Poor Pinkeye, whose nickname very clearly comes from his condition.

-- He also gets glitter in his good eye in "War and Trees" when the girls release a glitter-filled balloon in the Bloogey Boys' treehouse.Pinkeye: Hey!
-That was my good eye!
+- He also gets glitter in his good eye in "War and Trees" when the girls release a glitter-filled balloon in the Bloogey Boys' treehouse.Pinkeye: It got in my good eye!

 - In "Campfire Weekend", when he cries, his mucus comes out of his pinkeye.

 - In "While You Weren't Sleeping" his good eye swells shut when he's sleep-deprived.